Got chills? Your house doesn’t have to be this way. Read on to learn how to get your windows to leak less heat.

 - How you can stop window drafts by sealing leaky windows

-- How to get the permanent fix for a drafty windows (and a drafty house) for no upfront cost
+- How to get the permanent fix for a drafty windows (and a drafty house) with an energy-savings guarantee)

 - Drafty windows are signs of energy waste.
-They also directly contribute indoor air quality problems, allowing allergies and excess moisture into your house.
-And high energy bills.
-Yikes.
+They also directly contribute to home air quality problems, because they allow excess allergens and moisture into your house.

 What causes drafty windows?

-Before you can stop drafty windows for good, you need to know what causes them in the first place.
+Before you can stop window drafts, you need to know what causes them in the first place.

-Air leaks are the open gaps, cracks, and seams in your home that can cause drafty windows and doors, moisture issues, and unwanted air exchange.
+Air leaks are the tiny cracks and seams in your home that can cause drafty windows and doors, moisture issues, and unwanted air exchange.
 This means heat loss in winter and heat gain in summer—making your home uncomfortable year round.

-Every home has air leaks—they form as houses settle and shift over time (this even happens in new construction).
+Every home has air leaks—they form as houses settle over time (this even happens in new construction).
 You can’t see air leaks, but you sure can feel them.

 Get tips, tricks, and resources to make your home more comfortable (and less wasteful).